Proton vpn edge browser: Quick fact — you can boost your privacy by combining Proton VPN with the Edge browser for safer, more private browsing.

 Are there privacy risks with browser extensions?

 Browser extensions can access web pages and data.
 Use extensions from reputable sources, keep them updated, and disable or remove extensions you don’t need.
 Pairing the extension with the desktop app reduces risk by giving you broader protection.
-Online vpn change location

 How often should I update Proton VPN and Edge?

 Keep both up to date to benefit from security patches, performance improvements, and new features.
 Enable auto-update where possible to minimize exposure to unpatched vulnerabilities.
+Microsoft edge vs chrome reddit: a practical guide for privacy, performance, extensions, and VPN considerations 2026

 Can Proton VPN prevent my ISP from seeing that I’m using a VPN?